link1905/system-design-101/content/docs/design-patterns/event-driven-architecture/_index.md

 This complexity is the most significant challenge of **EDA**.
 A single business operation might involve a chain of numerous events, generated and causing effects in many different places.
-This makes it challenging for developers to fully grasp the business process and develop the system effectively.
+This makes it hard for developers to fully grasp the business process and develop the system effectively.
 The complexity is particularly pronounced in large systems, which may handle a vast number of events (potentially hundreds or even thousands).

 {{< callout type="info" >}}
-This is just an introduction of [Saga](Distributed-Transaction.md#saga).
+This is just an introduction of [Saga]({{< ref "distributed-transaction#saga" >}}).
 We will discuss it more in the appropriate section.
 {{< /callout >}}